 Clothing and Other Goods

-Loppemarkeder, or ‘fleamarkets’ are particularly common in Copenhagen.
+Flea markets, or loppemarkeder, are particularly common in Copenhagen.
 Search using this word on Facebook and you can easily find an upcoming event where they sell clothes and other goods.